 The backup process may take over an hour, depending on file size and the speed of the computer.

-- 1. Select Start > All Programs > Maintenance > Backup and Restore. - 2.
+- Click Start, click All Programs, click Maintenance, and then click Backup and Restore. - 2.
 Follow the on-screen instructions to set up and create a backup.